priya-bhondwe/Portfolio/README.md

 ## Built With

-My personal portfolio <a href="" target="_blank">priya.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="https://priyab-portfolio.vercel.app/" target="_blank">priya.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.